-Colposcopy may be done safely during pregnancy, although treatment may be delayed until after your baby has been delivered.
-Colposcopy will not affect your ability to get pregnant in the future.
+Colposcopy can be done safely during pregnancy and will not affect delivery of your baby, or your ability to get pregnant in the future.

-🧲 Should I prepare in advance?
+Should I prepare in advance?

 Some doctors and specialist nurses prefer not to do a colposcopy during your period.
 Your appointment letter will tell you how to rearrange your appointment, if necessary.